Mikhus/canvas-gauges/pages/documentation/user-guide/scripting-api.md

 radial.draw();
 ~~~

+> Please, take into account that ```draw()``` method will not  re-render entire gauge for performance reasons.
+Actually the most elements which are not taking their part in animation will be drawn initially only once.
+By the way, sometimes it may be required to redraw gauge completely (for example if upseting some new font face to static gauge elements).
+In this case preferable way to draw a gauge is to use ```update()``` method call.

 ### Updating Values

 Of course, statically drawn gauge provides almost no benefits in comparison to statically drawn image.
 The power of gauges is that it is able to dynamically re-render itself when you changing the value.
 It is quite simple to do updating gauge ```value``` property.